Adventures from the Book of Virtues: Principal voice actors

-Frank Welker also voices Aegeus, Minotaur, Dharma, Mongal Dog, The Man, and The Dog.
-Jim Cummings also voices Pythias, Camel, Ox, Genghis Khan, Mordecai, and Cyclops.
-Kath Soucie also voices Aunt Polly, George Washington, Queen Vashti, and Snake-Child.
+Frank Welker also voices Aegeus, Minotaur, Dharma, Mongal Dog, The Man, Frog Father, Billy Chipmunk and The Dog.
+Jim Cummings also voices Pythias, Camel, Ox, Genghis Khan, Mordecai, King Alfred, Arnot, King Richard III, Sir Jacques, Arthur Keller, Gardener, Miser, The Emperor ("Humility"), Mamuken, Nathaniel, Tommy Chickadee, Rollonde and Cyclops.
+Kath Soucie also voices Aunt Polly, George Washington, Queen Vashti, Joshua, Lars, Emma, Tiberius, Caius, Helen Keller, Dick, and Snake-Child.

 In 2006, the first two seasons were overdubbed in Singapore at Studio Bizarro, with voice direction by Brian Zimmerman, Joseph Murray and Chuck Powers with all of them acting in it as well, alongside Denise Tan, Chio-Su Ping, and Brad Boyer.
 According to Powers, PorchLight could not afford to pay residual royalties to the celebrity voice actors in the region.
 The dub is available on recent DVD releases and TV airings on Qubo and the former BYUtv.

 Guest stars

 Adventures from the Book of Virtues featured prominent voice actors and celebrities on the series' 39 episodes, including the following: